 Do the kids write things on top of their graduation hats like high school and college graduates do?
 Things like, “The real world starts now,” “Party time!” or “NAPS ARE DEAD TO ME!”

 Is there a commencement speaker?
-Somebody that can speak about what life is like after kindergarten.
+Somebody who can speak about what life is like after kindergarten.
 Someone who’s been out of kindergarten and into the real world for a while.
 Maybe a really mature third-grader can talk about mind-blowing things, like learning cursive!

 After the ceremony do all the kids hug and cry because they feel they will never see one another again … until summer vacation is over?